darrenbert73/cinestry/README.md

 ## Design Notes

 1. Architecture:
     i.
 React functional components with hooks for state management.

     ii.
-Context API for theme management.
+Context API for theme management and persisting state in Local storage.

     iii.
 Styled-components for modular and theme-aware styling.

     iv.
 Axios for API requests.

     v.
 Jest – for running unit tests and mocking modules.

+    vi.
+Responsive layouts using media queries

+    vii.
+Caching Strategy:
+    - LocalStorage-backed cache:
+      - movieCache stores search results.

+      - detailsCache stores detailed movie data.

+    - Map structure: Fast lookups using JavaScript Map.

+    - Persistence: Updates to the cache are saved to localStorage to survive reloads.

+    - Workflow:
+      - Check the cache before making an API call.

+      - If cached, return data immediately.

+      - If not, fetch from OMDb, store in cache, and persist to localStorage.

+2. Limitations:
+    - Cache can grow indefinitely, no TTL (time-to-live) strategy, and data may become stale until the user manually refreshes.
+    - API key quota limits, occasional inconsistent data ("N/A" values), and lack of advanced filtering.
+    - No lazy loading for images (posters), no pagination/infinite scroll for large result sets.